spotify/lingon/README.md

 [![Build Status](https://travis-ci.org/jpettersson/lingon.png?branch=master)](https://travis-ci.org/jpettersson/lingon)
 [![Dependency Status](https://david-dm.org/jpettersson/lingon.png)](https://david-dm.org/jpettersson/lingon)

-A minimal static site generator inspired by Middleman and Sprockets, compatible with some gulp plugins. **The project is currently very experimental, use it for fun.
-Things will change.**
+A minimal static site generator inspired by Middleman and Sprockets.
+Lingon is compatible with some gulp plugins.

 ## Overview
 This project is an attempt to port a subset of [middleman](http://middlemanapp.com) to the node.js ecosystem.